solita/solita.github.com/_posts/2014-04-02-how-to-buy-a-software-project.md

  ## What's wrong with this?

  The described process drives off the road (and badly) right in the beginning: when the customer starts a project to create a requirements specification.
+There's nothing wrong about requirements but this is a wrong way and time to do those.
+In the perfect world this would be just the right way to do it but in reality there is no one who can create a requirements specification so detailed and without conflicts in requirements that it could be used as it is in the actual development.
+And even if it could be made there is no human who could interpret it fully and create a reliable estimate.
+There is a name for this kind of perfect requirements specification without discrepancies which can be interpreted always the same way: a computer program.

+ So the vendors are given a lacking requirements specification which is full of discrepancies and they are expected to give work estimates based on those requirements and then commit to those estimates.
+Sounds like a bad deal, huh?
+The situation is made worse by competition which forces the estimates unnaturally low thus ending with unrealistic estimates which will end up hurting both the vendor and the client.

+ And if we are truly honest this whole requirements spefication made beforehand sounds awfully lot like waterfall model.
+And we all know it is a bad choice.

+ ## Well wiseguy, what's the better way then?